Tag Archives: travelers

 Video – See How Easy it is to Unlock a Hotel Room Safe with Simple Tools

-The below video shows that the metal nameplate on one brand of common hotel room safes can be easily removed revealing a backup keyhole underneath.
+The video below shows that the metal nameplate on one brand of common hotel room safes can be easily removed, revealing a backup keyhole underneath.
 Using nothing more than a simple pocket tool and a short length of wire, the safe can be easily opened.
 The interesting part is when the safe door is then closed, it automatically locks itself again like nothing’s happened.
-So when a traveler returns to their hotel room they’ll see the safe door is closed and assume it’s locked and secure.
+So when a traveler returns to their hotel room, they’ll see that the safe door is closed and assume that it’s locked and secure.

 A secondary lock, the Milockie, is a visual deterrent in addition to blocking the opening of the safe door even if a passcode or key is used.
 The Milockie prevents the hotel safe door from swinging open even if the safe is unlocked and is kept in place with a padlock that only you know the code to.